"

 1. What causes fine lines and wrinkles?

-Fine lines and wrinkles are primarily caused by aging, as the skin loses elasticity over time.
-Other factors, like sun exposure, smoking, and dehydration, can accelerate the development of wrinkles.
-The breakdown of collagen and elastin in the skin contributes to the formation of fine lines.
+Fine lines and wrinkles are mostly caused by aging skin losing suppleness.
+Other factors including sun exposure, smoking, and dehydration increase wrinkles.
+Skin breakdown of collagen and elastin causes fine wrinkles.

 2. How can I prevent fine lines and wrinkles?